 GOOD NEWS CLUB:

 This is a ministry in public elementary schools were kids are introduced to the Good News.
 Once a week, we provide snacks, play games, have a time of worship and teach Bible stories.
 Grace New Hope hosts Good News Club at Lovin, Starling, Pharr, and Trip Elementary.
 If you have children who attend these schools we would love for them to sign up HERE.
 If you're interested in volunteering email: firstname.lastname@example.org

 Campus Thrive is a nonprofit organization that strives to empower middle school students to be leaders with their schools.
 They are trained to lead worship, teach and share the gospel with their peers.
 They put their training into practice once a week at their local public schools, where hundreds of kids show up and hear the gospel being shared by their classmates.
-We can be found in 6 Gwinnett county schools.
-We need student leaders and also parent volunteers.
+Grace New Hope hosts Campus Thrive at Bay Creek, McConnell, and Couch Elementary school.
 For more info visit campusthrive.com.
-To get involved as a student leader or parent volunteer email email@example.com)
+To get involved as a student leader or parent volunteer email email@example.com